Amanda Williamson Adv Dip, Reg MBACP (Senior Accred)

 - Certificate in Couples Therapy (2015)

-£60 per hour for individual therapy/£65 per hour for couples
+£65 per hour for individual therapy/£70 per hour for couples

-Some reduced price sessions available during daytime at £50.
+Concessions: Reduced price sessions may be available during daytime at £50.
 Please ask for details when enquiring.

 I'm very happy to answer any queries you have by email or telephone if you have any questions.
 If for any reason I am not able to offer the specific support you need I will be able to refer you onto another qualified counsellor.
 I only ever refer to BACP or UKCP therapists who are on a Professional Standards Authority Accredited Register.